Get the latest from TODAY

 - Repair torn or loose seams before laundering so you don’t end up with a machine full of feathers.

 - For down pillows, wash only in a front-loading washer.
 Top-loading washers with agitators in the center could damage the down.

 - Wash two pillows at one time to keep machine balanced during the spin cycle.
 If you don’t have two pillows, add extra towels to balance the load.

 - Set the washer for an extra-large load.
-Pre-fill with warm water, add a small amount of low suds detergent (enough for a small load), then allow the water to agitate for a couple minutes to make sure the detergent is dissolved and evenly dispersed in wash water.
+Prefill with warm water, add a small amount of low-suds detergent (enough for a small load), then allow the water to agitate for a couple minutes to make sure the detergent is dissolved and evenly dispersed in the water.

 - Place pillows in the washer.

 - Fluff pillows then tumble dry on low heat.
 To help prevent the filling from clumping, toss in a few rubber or wool dryer balls.

 - Every 15-20 minutes, fluff and turn the pillows to ensure even drying and maximum fluffiness.

 Sometimes, pillows need more than cleaning; they need replacing.
 Use the “fold” test to see if you need a new pillow.
 Fold the pillow in half, then let it go.
 If it unfolds and fluffs back up, it’s still got some dream miles left in it.
 If it stays folded, it’s time to recycle it to an animal shelter or send it to that great bed in the sky.